 If a nicotine patch is used, it should be removed at bedtime to minimise adverse effects and fetal exposure to nicotine.

-Some formulations are currently subsidised by the Pharmaceutical Benefits Scheme (PBS).
+Some formulations with nicotine patch are currently subsidised by the Pharmaceutical Benefits Scheme (PBS).
 All formulations of NRT can be accessed over the counter through pharmacies and supermarkets.

-Learn more about Supporting smoking cessation in pregnancy and breastfeeding guideline (PDF), developed by Quit in collaboration with The Royal Women’s Hospital Pharmacy Department.
+Learn more in the Supporting smoking cessation in pregnancy and breastfeeding guideline (PDF), (general practice and health services versions) developed by Quit in collaboration with The Royal Women’s Hospital Pharmacy Department.

 Vapes are not recommended by the RACGP or the Royal Women's Hospital's and Quit's clinical guidelines in pregnancy, due to limited efficacy and safety data.